 Halibut is very happy in the center of the plate.
-We like to serve it with a tossed salad — think leafy greens, radishes, and peas tossed in a fish-friendly lemon mustard vinaigrette.
+We like to serve it with crispy Brussels sprouts or a tossed salad — think leafy greens, radishes, and peas tossed in a fish-friendly lemon mustard vinaigrette.
 It also makes a scrumptious appetizer: Serve the halibut in bite-size pieces with a rich chimichurri or aioli sauce for dipping.

 6 Tbsp olive oil